-Ex-US President Donald Trump sues niece, NYT over tax story
+Ex-US President Donald Trump sues niece Mary, NYT over Pulitzer-winning tax story

 Former US president Donald Trump on Tuesday filed a $100 million lawsuit against his estranged niece Mary Trump and The New York Times, alleging they engaged in "an insidious plot" to obtain his tax returns for the paper's Pulitzer Prize-winning investigation of his finances.